troessner/articles/draft-how-does-mutant-work.markdown

     └── spec_helper.rb
 ```

-Ypu can find the sample application [here](https://github.com/troessner/hello_world) in case you want to check it out for yourself via:
+You can find the sample application [here](https://github.com/troessner/hello_world) in case you want to check it out for yourself via:

 ```
 git clone git@github.com:troessner/hello_world.git